-South Huron Secondary Plan Schedule 'H' (Consolidation) (As amended by OPA 11)
+South Huron Secondary Plan Schedule 'H' (Consolidation) (As amended by OPA 11) (As amended by OPA 13) (As amended by OPA 19)

-Produced by the County of Huron Planning and Development Department GIS Services with Data supplied under Licence by Members of the Ontario Geospatial Data Exchange, ABCA and MCCA.
+Produced by the Courty or huron reanning and Development Department GIS services with Data supplied under Licence by Members of the Ontario Geospatial Data Exchange, ABCA and MVCA.
 This map is illustrative only.
 Do not rely on it as a precise indicator of routes, feature locations, nor as a guide to navigatic Copyright (c) Queen's Printer 2014.
 March 2014.